01Submit a Preapproval Letter With Your Offer

 07Shorten Inspection Periods

 Many standard real estate purchase contracts give the buyer X number of days to perform inspections before the buyer is required to proceed with the transaction.
-If the default in your purchase contract is 17 days, try shortening that time period to 10.
-By federal law, unless you specifically waive your right under the Lead Paint Disclosure, you have 10 days to inspect the property for signs of lead paint contamination.
+If the default in your purchase contract is 17 days, try shortening that period to 10.
+By federal law, unless you specifically waive your right under the Lead Paint Disclosure, you have ten days to inspect the property for signs of lead paint contamination.

 08Waive Some Contingencies

 If you have spoken to your legal advisor and feel comfortable risking your deposit, you might want to consider waiving contingencies such as those for loans, appraisals or inspections.
 However, there are risks.
 If you waive an appraisal contingency and the home appraises below your sales price, you will need to make up that difference in cash.
-But without some contingencies, your offer will be more than solid than a competitor’s.
+But without some contingencies, your offer will be more appealing than a competitor’s.

 09Write the Seller a Letter

-If the seller has eight offers on the table but your offer includes a letter that is personally handwritten by you, your offer will stand out.
+If the seller has eight offers on the table, but your offer includes a letter that is personally handwritten by you, your offer will stand out.
 In your letter, you will want to appeal to the seller’s emotions by explaining why you are in love with her home and list all the reasons why your offer should win.
 If you can evoke tears of joy or induce empathy from the seller, your offer will likely win.

 10Offer to Close Quickly